“What-fried? Saj-fried?” you may ask.

 Heat 2 tablespoons butter in a saj over medium heat.
 Fry the potatoes in one layer on both sides, until golden, about 3 minutes per side.
 Remove the potatoes onto a large plate.
 Brown the peppers in the same pan, adding more butter if necessary.
 Remove onto the plate.
 Cook the mushrooms about a minute, stirring often with a wooden spoom.
 Transfer onto a separate plate.
 Fry the eggplants in a single layer until golden on both sides, a few minutes per side, adding more butter if necessary.
 Remove onto a plate.

-If the saj has dark bits in the oil, pour the oil the old oil off, add some and heat up.
+If the saj has dark bits in the butter, pour the old butter out, add some and heat up.
 If it is clean, leave as is.
 Arrange the chicken in the pan in one layer, and cook, turning once, for a few minutes, until only slightly golden.
 Gradually add the sauce to the chicken, pouring it along the sides of the saj.
-Cook the chicken, turning it once, until the released juices have evaporated and oils release.
-Arrange tha tomatoes around the chicken and cook, until they are tender, a few minutes.
+Cook the chicken, turning it once, until the released juices have evaporated and the oils release.
+Arrange tha tomatoes around the chicken and cook until they are tender, a few minutes.

-Arrange the the vegetables in a decorative manner around the chicken.
+Arrange the vegetables in a decorative manner around the chicken.
 Cover the saj and heat briefly.
 Uncover and serve in the saj, with bread.
-If you cooked the ingredients in a frying pan, arrange them decoratively on a large serving platter, except for the tomatoes, that should be placed in a separate bowl along with the cooking sauce.
+If you cooked the ingredients in a frying pan, arrange them decoratively on a large serving platter, except for the tomatoes— should be placed in a separate bowl along with the cooking sauce.